History of tobacco: Pre-Columbian America

-Archeological finds indicate that humans in the Americas began using tobacco as far back as 12,300 years ago, thousands of years earlier than previously documented.
+Archaeological finds indicate that humans in the Americas began using tobacco as far back as 12,300 years ago, thousands of years earlier than previously documented.

-Tobacco had already long been used in the Americas by the time European settlers arrived and took the practice to Europe, where it became popular.
+Tobacco had already long been used in the Americas by the time European visitors arrived and took the practice across the Atlantic, where it became popular.
 Eastern North American tribes have historically carried tobacco in pouches as a readily accepted trade item, as well as smoking it in pipe ceremonies, whether for sacred ceremonies or those to seal a treaty or agreement.